Cracking and movement to structural elements

-The form and positioning of cracking depends upon the building's weak points, particularly around doors and windows and where floor and roof connect to walls.
+The form and positioning of cracking depend upon the building’s weak points, particularly around doors and windows and where floor and roof connect to walls.
 Other factors are the size, shape, and position of the crack, the age of the crack indicating repetitive movement, and crack widening suggesting settlement or support failure.

 Foundation Related Cracking

 Reactive soils e.g. clays are susceptible to expansion and contraction with varying soil moisture content.
 Non-reactive soils e.g. sands, silt and gravel are susceptible to shear and loadbearing failure.

 Common causes of swelling and shrinkage in reactive soils